matomo-org/developer-documentation/docs/generated/master/Piwik/Archive.md

 be a DataTable\Map that is indexed by period.

-The site ID index is always first, so if multiple sites & periods were requested, the result will be a DataTable\Map indexed by site ID which contains DataTable\Map instances that are indexed by period.
+The site ID index is always first, so if multiple sites & periods were requested, the result will be a [indexed](/api-reference/Piwik/DataTable/Map) by site ID which contains [DataTable\Map](/api-reference/Piwik/DataTable/Map) instances that are indexed by period.

 #### Signature